Please check out our detailed section on pet adoption by clicking here!

 If you have found an injured or gravely ill wild animal, you must contact the West Virginia DNR at 304-637-0245.
 We are not authorized to assist with situations involving wild animals.

 We are an open access animal shelter, meaning that we accept owner-surrendered dogs, cats, and other companion animals in need regardless of age, health, or behavior, from residents of Tucker County.
 Taking owner-surrendered pets in by appointment helps us serve our community even better!
 It helps shelter staff by allowing us to prepare in advance, and ensures that we have an open kennel available for an incoming pet.
 It also allows pet owners to prepare, by gathering medical documents and thinking through the surrender decision completely before actually bringing their pet in.
 We understand that there will be emergency situations that require exceptions to be made.
 Please give us a call at 304-478-6232 to learn what to expect when surrendering a pet and about what options may be available.
+The form required to surrender an animal at TCAS can be completed here.

 The standard of care for community cats in Tucker County is ethical Trap Neuter Return.
 Community cats are defined as cats with no formal owner who have an outdoor home.
 Their needs are met through the community by known or unknown sources.
 We are happy to assist with resources to Trap, Neuter, and Return community cats to their established colonies.
 Please give us a call for more details and to discuss your individual situation at 304-478-6232.